 Evaluation of materials: including timber frames, cast iron, wrought iron, faience, terracotta, steel filler joist concrete floors, concrete structures, stone repairs, grouting, consolidation of brickwork, remedial tying, specialist cleaning, underpinning, floor strengthening, and steel corrosion.

-If you don't see your requirements listed here, please email us and ask, we can help.
+If you don’t see your requirements listed here, please email us and ask.

 A sensitive restoration of a Grade I-listed house

 Repairing and refurbishing two Grade I-listed buildings in London’s finest Georgian square.

 A comprehensive refurbishment of a Grade II-listed landmark in London